-If the independent committee judges that the Purchase by the Purchaser corresponds to any of the criteria stipulated in 3) Criteria for gratis issue of share warrants, below, and that gratis issue of share warrants is appropriate, the independent committee shall, irrespective of the initiation or completion of the Independent Committee Period of Deliberation, make a recommendation to the Company's Board of Directors to the effect that the gratis issue of share warrants be performed.
+If the Independent Committee judges that the Purchase by the Purchaser corresponds to any of the criteria stipulated in 3) Criteria for gratis issue of Share Warrants, below, and that gratis issue of Share Warrants is appropriate, the Independent Committee shall, irrespective of the initiation or completion of the Independent Committee Period of Deliberation, make a recommendation to the Company's Board of Directors to the effect that the gratis issue of Share Warrants be performed.

-Having recommended that gratis issue of share warrants be performed, the independent committee may nevertheless, if it judges that circumstances correspond to one of the following, make a new recommendation to the effect that the gratis issue of share warrants be terminated at least two business days prior to the ex-rights date for gratis issue of share warrants, or to the effect that all share warrants be acquired, either without compensation or with one share of the Company's stock per each share warrant as compensation, between the effective date of gratis issue of share warrants and one day prior to the initial date of the term of exercise of the share warrants (defined in part F) of 4) Overview of gratis issue of share warrants).
+Having recommended that gratis issue of Share Warrants be performed, the Independent Committee may nevertheless, if it judges that circumstances correspond to one of the following, make a new recommendation to the effect that the gratis issue of Share Warrants be terminated at least two business days prior to the ex-rights date for gratis issue of Share Warrants, or to the effect that all Share Warrants be acquired, either without compensation or with one share of the Company's stock per each share warrant as compensation, between the effective date of gratis issue of Share Warrants and one day prior to the Initial Date of Term of Exercise of the Share Warrants (defined in part F) of 4) Overview of gratis issue of Share Warrants).

-- (a) The Purchaser has withdrawn the Purchase following such recommendation, or the Purchase has otherwise ceased to exist. - (b) A change has occurred in the facts on which such recommendation was premised, the Purchase by the Purchaser does not correspond to any of the criteria stipulated in 3) Criteria for gratis issue of share warrants, below, or even if there is correspondence, that gratis issue of share warrants or exercise of share warrants is not deemed to be appropriate. - (ii) Recommendation not to perform Warrants Issue issue of share warrants, below, or that gratis issue of share warrants or exercise of share warrants is not appropriate, the independent committee shall, irrespective of the initiation or completion of the Independent Committee Period of Deliberation, make a recommendation to the Company's Board of Directors to the effect that gratis issue of share warrants not be performed.
+- (a) The Purchaser has withdrawn the Purchase following such recommendation, or the Purchase has otherwise ceased to exist. - (b) A change has occurred in the facts on which such recommendation was premised, the Purchase by the Purchaser does not correspond to any of the criteria stipulated in 3) Criteria for gratis issue of Share Warrants, below, or even if there is correspondence, that gratis issue of Share Warrants or exercise of Share Warrants is not deemed to be appropriate.

+(ii) Recommendation not to perform Warrants Issue

+If the Independent Committee judges that the Purchase by the Purchaser does not correspond to any of the criteria stipulated in 3) Criteria for gratis issue of Share Warrants below, or that gratis issue of Share Warrants or exercise of Share Warrants is not appropriate, the Independent Committee shall, irrespective of the initiation or completion of the Independent Committee Period of Deliberation, make a recommendation to the Company's Board of Directors to the effect that gratis issue of Share Warrants not be performed.